 - Fold back the backing paper from one long edge of each new numeral.
 You want to expose just enough of the adhesive so that you can place the numeral without it sticking completely.

 4. Place the exposed edge lightly in the same location as the old numeral.
 Be careful to not make any bubbles.
 If necessary, you can remove and reposition the numeral until it lays straight and flat.

 5. Turn the unattached part of the numeral face down and with a piece of stiff cardboard or other material, press against the inside of the fold to unroll the backing paper from the rest of the numeral while you lightly press the newly exposed adhesive down onto the sail.
 You might find it easier to make the ends of curved strokes (like the 3 below) lay flat by peeling the backing paper off completely and tracing the rest of the numeral with your fingers .
 If you do this right, you won’t get any wrinkles, bubbles, or distortion.
 The numerals 4, 6, 8, 9, and 0 can be tricky to get the closed parts of the numerals to lay flat.
 Take your time and reposition the numeral until you get it right.

 6. When you have all of the numerals where you want them, roll them firmly with a J roller if you have one.
-You can improvise one with a short length of dowel used like a rolling pin.
+You can improvise one with a short length of dowel and use it like a rolling pin.

 Numbering for the first time